Jason-CKY/Telegram_Reminder_Bot/README.md

 The bot keeps a list of reminders for each unique chat that it has access to.
 Type "/remind" to list all reminders for the specific chat.
 Each reminder contains their specific reminder id, frequency, time, and the reminder message.

+Reminders with images attached will have a &#128444; icon beside the id number as well.

 ![list of reminders](images/list.PNG)